maxfahl/matomo-react/README.md

 # Matomo React

 Stand alone library for using Matamo tracking in React projects.
 Originally forked from @datapunt/matomo-react.
-Since he abandoned the project I forked the part of it containing React specific logic, since I needed it for a project.
+Since he abandoned the project I forked the part of it containing React specific logic since I needed it for a project.
+I have not tested most of the functionality yet, so there's no guarantee of everything working.
+Will probably get to test most parts as I wo forward from here.
 Most of the credits for the code belongs to @datapunt.

 ## Installation